Cannabis in Australia: Reason Party

+The Victorian Socialists support the legalisation of cannabis and the regulated legal market for cannabis with tax proceeds to fund research and programs addressing substance misuse and addiction.

+Others

+Many large political parties in Australia support medical cannabis but oppose its recreational usage.
+This includes both major parties, the centre-right Coalition (the Liberal Party and the National Party) and the centre-left Labor Party.
+Other minor parties with this policy include One Nation, Katter's Australian Party and the Centre Alliance.

 Historical

 Australian Marijuana Party

 The Australian Marijuana Party was an Australian political party founded by Jim Billington that operated between the 1970s and 1980s that campaigned for the legalisation of cannabis.

 The party ran a number of candidates including independent journalist and author JJ McRoach and disability and cannabis advocate Gwenda Woods but never elected a candidate.

 Public support

 Support for the legalisation of illicit drugs declined slightly between 2004 and 2007 and support for the legalisation for personal use of cannabis fell between 2004 and 2007, from 27.0% to 21.2%.
 Males were more likely than females to support legalisation (in 2007, 23.8% versus 18.5%).

-Support has grown in recent years with more Australians now supporting legalisation of cannabis than those who remain opposed, according to the 2019 National Drug Strategy Household Survey 41% of Australians now support the legalisation of cannabis 37% remain opposed and 22% remain undecided.
+Support for cannabis legalisation has grown since 2013, with more Australians now supporting legalisation of cannabis than those who remain opposed.
+According to the 2019 National Drug Strategy Household Survey (NDSHS), 41% of Australians supported the legalisation of cannabis, 37% remained opposed, and 22% remained undecided.
+In the 2022–2023 NDSHS support for the legalisation of cannabis rose to 45%.
 There have also been some associated changes in public perceptions about other cannabis-related policies.
-For example, the majority of Australians aged 14 years and over do not support the possession of cannabis being a criminal offence (74% in 2016 compared with 66% in 2010).
+For example, the majority of Australians aged 14 years and over do not support the possession of cannabis being a criminal offence (66% in 2010, 74% in 2016, and 80% in 2022–2023).

+In a poll taken by YouGov in December 2023, 50% of respondents supported the legalisation of cannabis, including legalising the growing of up to six cannabis plants for personal use and being able to legally share it with friends.
+54% stated support for cannabis decriminialstion.
+Respondents aged 18 to 24 were the most in favour, while respondents aged 65+ were the least in favour.